 A sales plan is a crucial tool for all salespeople.
-Your company may have a sales plan in place, and if so you should definitely make a point of learning and following it.
-But if you don't have an individual sales plan as well, you're missing an opportunity to boost your sales to the next level.
+Your company may have a sales plan in place, and if so, you should make a point of learning and following it.
+But without an individual sales plan, you're missing an opportunity to boost your sales to the next level.

 The Two Major Components of a Good Sales Plan

-Before you create your sales plan, you must be intimately familiar with three important details: your sales quota, your sales territory, and your line of products and services.
-Understanding your sales quota helps you to build a plan that will make your manager happy, and will also enable you to design a plan that will maximize your commissions—which will make YOU happy.
+Understanding your sales quota helps you to build a plan that will make your manager happy, and will also enable you to design a plan that will maximize your commissions—which will make you happy.
 Knowing your territory keeps you from stepping on your fellow salespeople's toes.
-And knowing your products and services helps you to define your prospect requirements, which in turn gives you a realistic view of how and how much you can sell.
+And knowing your product line and services help you to define your prospect requirements, which, in turn, gives you a realistic view of how and how much you can sell.

 Revising Your Sales Plan

-- Beat my quota by 25%: Make fifty cold calls a week, make twenty face-to-face contacts with potential prospects, set four appointments per week, send forty email greetings to potential prospects per week.
+You could try to beat your quota by 25% over a specific period.
+Set the plan to make 50 cold calls a week, make twenty face-to-face contacts with potential prospects, set four appointments per week, send 40 email greetings to potential prospects per week.

-- Sell my existing customers an average of one new product apiece: Send out fifty letters per week suggesting an account evaluation, call five customers per day to ask about their status, contact every new customer within two weeks of purchase to answer any questions or concerns.
+Another goal may be to sell your existing customers an average of one new product per customer.
+You will send out fifty letters per week suggesting an account evaluation, call five customers per day to ask about their status, contact every new customer within two weeks of purchase to answer any questions or concerns.

-- Increase my base of local customers: Participate in twelve networking events, volunteer for three local non-profit organizations, attend every Chamber of Commerce meeting.
+Finally, you may make a plan to increase your base of local customers.
+To achieve this goal you would participate in 12 networking events, volunteer for three local non-profit organizations, attend every Chamber of Commerce meeting.